 Q: There was no pattern established on how you would proceed.
-What were your thoughts and feelings as you began the work?

-A: I had a great curiosity as to what the guide lines would be.
-There was much pleasure in contemplating the vast challenges before me,. . . to realize the unique opportunity to form the A: The Office of Native Af- guide lines.
-I was free to fit the
+What were your thoughts and feelings as you began the to what the guide lines would be.
+There was much pleasure in contemplating the vast challenges before me,. . . to realize the unique opportunity to form the guide lines.
+I was free to fit the office to the needs of the Alaska